NielVermaas/Leasingdash/README.md

 1. Clone or download the repository.
 2. Open `index.html` in a modern browser with internet access so the Chart.js CDN can load.
-3. Use the **Month** and **Year** filters to focus on a specific rent cycle, then pick a **Scenario** to compare the available views:
+3. Use the **Month** and **Year** filters to focus on a specific rent cycle.
+The dataset includes four curated views:
-   - **Core Portfolio · Aug 2024** – the original August view of the stabilized portfolio.
+   - **July 2024 – Core Portfolio**: a slower month with higher vacancy and late payments.
-   - **Core Portfolio · Jul 2024** – a slower month with higher vacancy and late payments.
+   - **August 2024 – Core Portfolio**: the stabilized portfolio baseline.
-   - **Core Portfolio · Sep 2024** – forward-looking projections with improved conversions.
+   - **September 2024 – Core Portfolio**: forward-looking projections with improved conversions.
-   - **Urban Lease-Up · Aug 2024** – a downtown asset in lease-up with heavier traffic.
+   - **October 2024 – Urban Lease-Up**: a downtown asset in lease-up with heavier traffic.
-4. Toggle between dark and light mode with the moon/sun button next to the scenario selector.
+4. Toggle between dark and light mode with the small moon/sun icon to the right of the year filter.
 The dashboard remembers your choice for the next visit.
-5. Review the KPI cards—vacancy snapshot, incoming supply, and payment discipline—and the supporting charts to understand how the selected scenario is performing across placement, tenant, and supply metrics.
+5. Review the KPI cards—vacancy snapshot, incoming supply, and payment discipline—and the supporting charts to understand how the selected timeframe is performing across placement, tenant, and supply metrics.

 No build step is required—the dashboard is a static page.

 ## Data Highlights

-- Placement pipeline metrics (applications, viewings, placements, no-shows) for each day in the selected scenario.
+- Placement pipeline metrics (applications, viewings, placements, no-shows) for each day in the selected timeframe.
 - Portfolio supply KPIs (vacancy, incoming units, conversion rates) recalculated automatically for each version.
-- Annual supply trend visuals showing vacancy rate by month and how many buildings come online each month for the active scenario.
+- Annual supply trend visuals showing vacancy rate by month and how many buildings come online each month for the active timeframe.
 - Tenant performance trends with full-year monthly coverage for rent collection and default rates, plus payment punctuality detail across all 31 days that mirrors typical residential patterns (18% paid on the 1st, 12% on the 2nd, tapering through month-end).
 - Summary insights that explain the drivers and focus areas for the active view.
-- Scenario-specific insights that surface highlights and focus areas unique to each view.
+- Timeframe-specific insights that surface highlights and focus areas unique to each view.